Jack Drake (politician): Biography

-He was Board Secretary of the Walnut Telephone Company.
+He was board secretary of the Walnut Telephone Company.
 In addition, he was an active member of the Corn Growers Association, Soybean Association, NFIB, and Iowa Farm Bureau.

-He was a former Board Member of the Pottawattamie County Zoning Board; the former President of the East Pottawattamie County Farm Bureau; and the former President of the Pottawattamie County Extension Council.
-Jack was active in 4-H and served as a leader of the organization at one time.
-Drake died on October 11, 2015 in hospital at Atlantic, Iowa.
+He was a former board member of the Pottawattamie County Zoning Board; the former president of the East Pottawattamie County Farm Bureau; and the former president of the Pottawattamie County Extension Council.
+Drake was active in 4-H and served as a leader of the organization at one time.
+Drake died on October 11, 2015, in hospital at Atlantic, Iowa.